DavesCodeMusings/tea-runner/README.txt

 Minimalist CI/CD for your Gitea

+Use `docker-compose -f compose.yml up -d` for a quick start.

-See this project's wiki for more information on how to get started.
+See the project's wiki for more detailed information.